If there’s anything that the recent political climate has made clear, it’s the blatant partisanship in the media.

 Additionally, as many people learned from The Social Dilemma on Netflix, it’s not always the fault of the consumers.
-Specific ads and news articles are targeted towards people living in specific areas of the U.S. The ubiquity of cell phones, virtual assistants such as the Amazon Echo device or Google Home, and other electronic devices create an even further snag.
+Specific ads and news articles are targeted towards people living in specific areas of the U.S. The ubiquity of cell phones, virtual assistants such as Amazon Echo or Google Home, and other electronic devices make things even worse.
 These smart devices actively listen to us and choose the content they want to feed us according to certain keywords that we speak out loud.
 Social media platforms pay attention to links that we click or subjects that we search and will send a deluge of ads and articles based on those perceived interests.

 So, despite the fact that the average person is fed a steady diet of subliminal messaging, we as consumers need to be smarter than our smart devices.

 We need to take responsibility for the information that we imbibe.
 It is more important now than ever in our history to make an effort to seek out information other than what is easy and readily available.
 Everyone connected to the internet is being brainwashed and must take action against these unethical practices.